ibm-cloud-docs/account/iam-service-roles.md

 | Supertenant Metrics Publisher | This role permits IBM services to publish platform metrics to your account |
 | Writer | As a writer, you have read and write access to the environment within the defined Sysdig Team scope and can create, edit and delete dashboards, alerts and other content. |
 {: row-headers}
-{: caption="Service roles - IBM Cloud Monitoring with Sysdig" caption-side="top"}
+{: caption="Table 163.
+Service roles - IBM Cloud Monitoring with Sysdig" caption-side="top"}
 {: tab-title="Service roles"}
 {: tab-group="sysdig-monitor"}
 {: class="simple-tab-table"}